Tangerine-Community/Tangerine/docs/user-guide/inputTypes.md

-Once you have successfully uploaded a location list and prepared Tangerine, you can add the location item to your form.
+Once you have successfully uploaded a location list and prepared Tangerine, you can add the location input item to your form.
 The following might be a way to configure this item, once you completed the above steps.